rails/rails/guides/source/active_record_validations_callbacks.md

 Sometimes the callback methods that you'll write will be useful enough to be reused by other models.
 Active Record makes it possible to create classes that encapsulate the callback methods, so it becomes very easy to reuse them.

-Here's an example where we create a class with an +after_destroy+ callback for a +PictureFile+ model:
+Here's an example where we create a class with an `after_destroy` callback for a `PictureFile` model:

 ```ruby
 class PictureFileCallbacks